k2view-academy/K2View-Academy/articles/17_fabric_credentials/01_fabric_credentials_overview.md

 - Grant permissions to a role ([command](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#grant-command)).

 ### Bootstrap Credentials
-Fabric can also be started with predefined API keys, roles and permissions.
+Fabric can also be started with predefined API keys, roles, and permissions.
 This is available since Fabric 7.2.1.
-- Turn on this capability by adding a new line contains "rolespermissions" to the *modules* file, located at [$K2_HOME/config](/articles/02_fabric_architecture/02_fabric_directories.md#k2_homeconfig) directory.
+- Turn on this capability by adding a new line containing "rolespermissions" to the *modules* file, located at [$K2_HOME/config](/articles/02_fabric_architecture/02_fabric_directories.md#k2_homeconfig) directory.
 - Create a file named **rolesPrivileges.json** at [$K2_HOME/config](/articles/02_fabric_architecture/02_fabric_directories.md#k2_homeconfig) directory.
 - Edit the file with the required values.
-It is built from 2 main independent objects - "roles" and "apikeys", where each can be set or skipped regardless the other one.
+It is built from two main independent objects: "roles" and "apikeys", where each can be set or skipped independently of the other.
    - Define roles' associated operations, per role, at the "roles" array object.
    - Define API keys association to roles, per API key, at the `"apikeys"` array object.
-- When Fabric starts, it looks for this file; if it exists, definitions are applied (only for roles / apikeys which do not exist yet).
+- When Fabric starts, it looks for this file; if it exists, definitions are applied (only for roles / apikeys that do not exist yet).
 - Once applied by Fabric, the file is deleted from the config directory.

-Note: You can define only the operations and roles, as resources do not yet exist due to the project not yet being deployed.
+Note: You can define only the operations and roles, as resources do not yet exist since the project has not been deployed yet.

 Example:
 ```